 Reviewing and guiding technical studies, in particular the Business-As-Usual study

-Synthesizing relevant technical and scientific information that will be helpful to the subcommittees and the Council
+Synthesizing relevant technical and scientific information that will be helpful to the subcommittees and the Council, as developed in collaboration with Subcommittees

 Expected level of effort by subcommittees: The work of subcommittees will restart in April 2024 and be most active in the fall of 2024.
-The estimated time commitment is roughly
+The estimated time commitment is roughly:

 4-6 hours of work per month for the first few months, with monthly meetings.